Austro-Hungarian rule in Bosnia and Herzegovina: Ethnic relations

 Textbooks printed in Serbia and a number of other Serbian-language books were banned.
 Austro-Hungarian authorities signed a treaty with the Ecumenical Patriarchate of Constantinople by which the Emperor gained control over the Serbian Orthodox Church in Bosnia and Herzegovina in exchange for annual reimbursement.
 Serbs largely disapproved of Austro-Hungarian control over their religious institutions and organised a struggle to gain their religious autonomy.
 The struggle was ended in their favour in 1905.
 After gaining religious autonomy, the Serbs gathered around four political groups, out of which three became notable.
 The notable groups became known by the names of their official newspapers, the Srpska riječ (Serbian Word), the Petar Kočić's Narod i Otadžbina (the People and Fatherland) and the Lazar Dimitrijević's Dan (the Day).
-Later they demanded unity under one party, which was approved by them, so they founded the Serbian People's Organisation.
+Later they demanded unity under one party, which was approved by them, so they founded the Serbian National Organisation.
 As a relative majority, the Serbs were a dominant political factor, and as such they demanded Bosnia and Herzegovina's autonomy from the Ottoman Empire and Austria-Hungary.
 Serbian politics in Bosnia and Herzegovina was dominated by the three factions gathered around the three newspapers.
 The main problem of Serbian civic politics was the agrarian reaction.
-Serb peasants demanded to be liberated from feudal relations, while on the other hand, they wanted to maintain cooperation with the Muslim People's Organisation in achieving national aspirations.
+Serb peasants demanded to be liberated from feudal relations, while on the other hand, they wanted to maintain cooperation with the Muslim National Organisation in achieving national aspirations.
 The group gathered around Kočić's Narod i Otadžbina newspaper completely stood for the Serbian peasantry against the Muslims in order to change the agrarian position of the peasantry.
 Kočić's group also banned any cooperation with the Austrian-Hungarian authorities.
 The group gathered around Dimitrijević also advocated a radical change in agrarian relations and criticised the Serbian civic leadership for neglecting the peasantry, but they advocated cooperation with the Austro-Hungarian authorities in changing agrarian relations.
 The main goal of Serbian politics in Bosnia and Herzegovina was the removal of Austro-Hungarian authority in Bosnia and Herzegovina and the annexation of Bosnia and Herzegovina to the Kingdom of Serbia.
 Their goals, however, were no obstacle to economic cooperation with the Austrian-Hungarian authorities.